-The Board of Directors of the Company is currently comprised of eight Directors and will be comprised of a majority of independent Directors.
-Effective May 3, 2012, the Board of Directors will be comprised of six Directors.
+The Board of Directors of the Company is currently comprised of eight Directors and is comprised of a majority of independent Directors.

 The number of Directors may be set from time to time by the Board within the minimum and maximum numbers approved by the shareholders.